subanzafar/rtd-tutorial/docs/source/createview.rst

       return items;
    }

-Our Web will look like:
+Our Web application will look like:

 .. image:: images/listview.png
  :width: 600